Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 - They do use computer programs but it will be to scan or upload and picture they have drawn.
 They work mainly with drawings and text

-Graphic Designer Career Path: Has it been much fun working in your graphic design career? and if so why?
+Graphic Design as a Career: Has it been much fun working in your graphic design career? and if so why?

 Yes the design industry is something I find really interesting.
 I love following trends and styles in design.